BetUKBetUK

 Each Way Betting Calculator

 Each-way betting is one of the most popular horse racing betting markets.
-Especially when a horse is not considered a favourite, each way online betting becomes a much more viable way of winning on a race.
+Especially when a horse is not considered a favourite, each way online sports betting becomes a much more viable way of winning on a race.

 Each Ways bets are single selection wagers that contain two bets, these are a winning bet and a place bet.